-All personnel who will be involved with CON/HTRW collection, sampling, and handling will receive training equivalent to hazard communication for drum handling.
+All personnel who will be involved with CON/HTRW collection, sampling, and handling will receive training equivalent to hazard communication for container handling.

-5.3.4 Polychlorinated Biphenyls, Dioxins and Furans
+5.3.4 Polychlorinated Biphenyls

-All personnel who may be exposed to PCB-, dioxin-, and furan-contaminated soil will receive training equivalent to hazard communication training for PCBs, dioxins, and furans.
+All personnel who may be exposed to PCB contaminated soil will receive training equivalent to hazard communication training for PCBs.